 Again, google your competitors.
 Read their terrible copy, they’ll suck the joy right out of you.
 Pour over their social media content.
 Let it fortify you, let it make you bolder, fearless even.
 Develop your unique selling thingy, use your personality as the basis of your business.
 Just add some damn flavour!
 You don’t have to be outrageously different, just do what you do and do it, bloody well.

 Everything I’ve mentioned requires you to keep doing it.
 SEO is only successful when you make a consistent investment.

 Sorry, there are no quick fucking wins with SEO.

 Blogging is an excellent example.
 Your blog is one of the most important things for SEO content writing but only if you’re committed to writing often.
 This is your prime spot for adding long-form content.
 Detailed, easy-to-read blog posts that are helping your audience.
 When people are searching with informational intent they will find the answers on the web via a blog post.
 Never, for the love of cheese-stuffed pizza crusts underestimate how important a blog is to your website.

 Your goal is to add focused content around your industry.
 You’re building an online library of specific, useful information.
 You should be targeting new keywords and phrases based on each new blog post and for each new service or product.

 Whatever you say person who knows fuck all about SEO.

 Similar people might also say that SEO isn’t a factor in client-focused, engaging content.
 That’s probably because they have antiquated views on content SEO which conjures images of keyword cramming.
-And you know I’ve told you over and over not to stuff keywords onto your site like augmented breasts into a 34B cup.
+And you damn well know that I’ve told you over and over not to stuff keywords onto your site like DDs into a 32A cup.